BenjaminRCooper/stratobooster/site/content/_index.md

   button: Watch our video
   buttonLink: 'https://youtu.be/6Lff2c5Xiw0'
   title: >-
-    We help organisations launch their small satellites in space using high altitude balloons
+    We are focused in the development of a High-altitude Balloon Launched Rocket system, capable in helping organisations and institutions launch their small satellites and payloads into space
 whyBalloon:
   heading: Why a Balloon?
   reasons: